 10. Efficient use of ideas

-Generating ideas is the crucial skill for all teams.
-Brainstorming is one of the ways to come up with the solution to a problem.
+Generating ideas is a crucial skill for all teams.
+Brainstorming is one of the ways to come up with a solution to a problem.
 Every team member should be able to propose information and formulate that information into a response.

 11. Having fun

-Permanent work can lead to burnout and lack of productivity, so it’s important for any team to have time for fun and relax.
+Permanent work can lead to burnout and lack of productivity, so it’s important for any team to have time for fun and relaxation.
 It shouldn’t be just work and no play.

-The characteristics mentioned above are definitely required for the teams’ great performing and the total company’s success.
+The characteristics mentioned above are definitely required for the teams’ great performance and the total company’s success.